On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Introduction

-The guarantee of incentive compatibility in the principal's problem for the rational agent's decision making is an important research agenda in mechanism design.
-As captured by the notion of implementability in mechanism design problems, the concept of equilibrium from game theory illustrates that the rational agent's truthful behaviors align with the principal's objectives.
-The design problem in this work faces the challenges from the dependence of current-period decisions on the anticipated future behaviors.
-Moreover, the stopping and the reporting decisions impact each other through influencing and being influenced by the expected payoff evaluated at each period.
-On one hand, by fixing a reporting strategy, the agent's stopping decision (based on the stopping rule) is made by comparing the payoff if he stops immediately and the best expected payoff he can anticipate from the future.
-The stopping decision determines the effective time horizon of the expected payoff at each period.
-On the other hand, with a fixed stopping decision, the reporting strategy is chosen by comparing the expected payoffs of different reporting strategies, which determines the expected instantaneous payoff at each period up to the effective time horizon pinned down by the stopping decision.
-Hence, the stopping rule enters the characterization of incentive compatibility through this dynamic interdependence.
+The design problem in this work faces the challenges from the multi-dimensional interdependence of the agent's joint decision of reporting and stopping at the current period and the planned ones for the future.
+On one hand, by fixing the current and the planned future reporting strategies, the agent's stopping decision is made by comparing the payoff if he stops immediately and the best-expected payoff he can anticipate from the future.
+On the other hand, with a fixed stopping decision, the (current and the planned future) reporting strategies are chosen by comparing the expected payoffs of different reporting strategies, which determines the expected instantaneous payoff at each period up to the effective time horizon pinned down by the stopping decision.
+Therefore, the agent's stopping decision enters the principal's characterization of the dynamic incentive compatibility through this dynamic interdependence.
 Given the mechanism, the stopping and the reporting decisions together determine the agent's optimal behaviors.
 The coupling of these two decisions in the analysis of incentive compatibility distinguishes this work from other dynamic mechanism design problems.